Reconsidering the Energy Efficiency of Spiking Neural Networks Inference from Analytical Perspectives: Hardware

 \section{Hardware}

-Section~\ref{sec:equivalence} established our comparative methodology, centered on the principle that for any SNN, a twin QNN with near-equivalent representational capabilities can be defined.
+Section~\ref{sec:equivalence} established the relationship between a twin of SNN and QNN which have near-equivalent representational capabilities.
 This equivalence maintains consistency in weight datatypes and overall network architecture, isolating differences to the representation of activations and the computations required to generate them.
-Building on this foundation, this section delves into the hardware implications arising from these distinctions.
+Building on this foundation, this section delves into the energy model of the QNN-SNN twin with hardware implications arising from these distinctions.
 Our primary objective is to deduce the energy trade-offs between SNNs and QNNs, thereby identifying the specific operational conditions and parameter regimes under which one paradigm achieves superior energy efficiency over the other.
-In the following sections, we consider the energy consumption of a single output neuron with with $N_{\text{src}}$ input neurons for both the SNN and the QNN forming a twin SNN-QNN pair.
+To simplify the explanation, in the following sections, we consider the energy consumption of a single output neuron with $N_{\text{src}}$ input neurons for both the SNN and the QNN forming a twin SNN-QNN pair, knowing that the energy consumption of a layer can be calculated with its layer width and its previous layer's width; and the end-to-end energy consumption is calculated by the sum of the each layer.
 Specifically, the SNN with $T$ timestep is paired to a QNN with $\lceil \log_2(T+1)\rceil$ bits-integer quantization.
 The latter processes its input in one forward pass with integer multiplication and accumulation while the former spreads computations over $T$ time steps with additions only.
 Although SNN are known to be sparse (or the \textit{spike rate} as the density), QNN may also have sparsity due to the sparsification effect of the activation function such as $ReLU$.
-Let $\gamma$ be the fraction of zero activations in the QNN (sparsity), and $\SR$ the average spike rate (density) per input in the SNN (i.e., each input spikes in a fraction $s$ of the $T$ steps, matching the ANN's sparsity as per Theorem~2).
+Let $\gamma$ be the fraction of zero activations in the QNN (sparsity), and $\SR$ the average spike rate (density) per input in the SNN.